 Lindsey Nelson Stadium

-Lindsey-Nelson Stadium is home to the Tennessee Volunteer basketball team.
-The stadium opened in 1993 and hold about 4,300 people.
-The facility is named after Baseball Hall of Fame announcer, Lindsey Nelson who also founded Vol Network.
-The MVP room of Lindsey Nelson Stadium is located behind home plate at the field level.
-Guests can enjoy a buffet, private restroom amongst other amenities.
+Lindsey Nelson Stadium is home to the Tennessee Volunteer baseball team.
+The stadium opened in 1993 and holds about 4,300 people.
+The facility is named after Baseball Hall of Fame announcer, Lindsey Nelson, who also founded Vol Network.
+The MVP Room of Lindsey Nelson Stadium is located behind home plate at the field level.
+Guests can enjoy a buffet and private restrooms amongst other amenities.
+In 2009, eleven VIP Porches were added behind the left field wall at Lindsey Nelson Stadium.
+At the beginning of the 2022 season, a second tier was added, bringing the total number of Porches to 22.